 Good conservation requires a holistic approach.
 The Manta Trust researchers and volunteers work closely with tourists, local communities, businesses and governments to ensure the preservation of these amazing animals through good science, education, community based initiatives and government legislation.
 As the scope of the Trust’s work continues to grow their goal is to expand these efforts globally.

-Every year, the Manta Trust runs expeditions to many corners of the globe - including to Mexico, Yap, Sudan, Peru and Indonesia.
+Every year, Manta Expeditions runs trips to many corners of the globe - including to Mexico, Yap, Sudan, Peru and Indonesia.
 However, the majority of the expeditions focus on the atolls of the Maldives, the birth place of the Manta Trust.

 On these expeditions, you’ll have the opportunity to experience and participate in cutting edge conservation research to protect one of the ocean’s most majestic animals.
 Manta Trust scientists will be collecting photographic identification images of all mantas encountered throughout the expedition - a task that guests are welcome and encouraged to participate in.
 All new manta rays will be added to the database and guests will be invited to name these new mantas.
 Every manta sighting is crucial information in developing effective management and conservation strategies for these increasingly vulnerable animals.

 The Maldives archipelago stands on the Chagos-Maldives-Laccadive Ridge in the Indian Ocean and spans some 90,000km2.
 Comprised of over 1000 islands, sand bars and coral reefs, the atolls of the Maldives play host to an amazing variety of fish species, corals and marine megafauna such as turtles, dolphins and whales.
 But the major attraction in this luxury destination is the huge population of reef manta rays, the largest recorded anywhere in the world…